loganrjmurphy/LeanEuclid/README.md

 * A working setup of [Lean 4](https://lean-lang.org/), including [elan](https://github.com/leanprover/elan) and [Lean's VSCode extension](https://lean-lang.org/lean4/doc/quickstart.html)
 * Install the latest version of [Z3](https://github.com/Z3Prover/z3) and [CVC5](https://cvc5.github.io/) and make sure they can be accessed from the command line
-* Install Python dependencies: `pip install smt-portfolio leanblueprint openai`
+* Install Python dependencies: `pip install smt-portfolio openai`
 * Find out the location of `smt-portfolio` and make sure Lean's VSCode extension can also access it.
 For example, if `which smt-portfolio` outputs `/Users/yangky/miniconda3/envs/lean/bin/smt-portfolio`, you should set `Server Env Paths` in Lean's VSCode extension as below:
 <img width="938" alt="image" src="https://github.com/loganrjmurphy/LeanEuclid/assets/5431913/abfc6d25-e2e4-462e-934d-a10b4cb4e96c">